-Over 700 flights cancelled as winter storm brings heavy winds, rain to Chicago area
+Airports cancel flights Saturday as winter storm brings snow, sleet to Chicago area

-CHICAGO — Over 700 flights were cancelled Saturday morning as a winter storm hit the area bringing heavy winds and rain.
+CHICAGO — Over 1,000 flights were canceled Saturday as a winter storm hit the area bringing heavy winds, snow and rain.

 A Winter Storm Warning is in effect until 3 p.m.
 Sunday for McHenry and DeKalb counties.
 Freezing rain hit the Chicago area overnight Saturday into the morning.
-The wintry mix is expected to transition to snow late Saturday afternoon and evening.
 Forecasters are predicting as much as seven inches of snow with the most of it falling north of the city.

-Warnings and Advisories, Lakeshore Flooding, and flood-producing downpours continue across the Chicago area this Saturday morning.
 Slick and hazardous travel conditions should persist during the day and then intensify late this afternoon and evening as accumulating snow spreads west-east across the area.

-Freezing rain has diminished in northwest portions overnight and early this Saturday morning with heavy rains concentrated along and east of Interstate-55 where rainfall totals in the 1 to 3-inch range have occurred enhancing flooding potential.
 Strong north to northeast winds gusting 45 to 50 mph will continue to build 15 to 20-foot waves along the Illinois and Indiana Lake Michigan shoreline causing considerable erosion and flooding at the lakefront — stay away from these areas, if at all possible.

-During the day, heavier rains look to be concentrating along and east of Interstate-55.
-With temperatures hovering in the upper 20s to lower 30s, light freezing rain/drizzle/sleet with wet snow occasionally mixed in will continue to the west/northwest of Interstate-55.
-Travel/outdoor conditions will be slick and hazardous, especially on untreated roadways, sidewalks, driveways and parking lots.

-Later this afternoon into the evening hours, as the low pressure system moves off to the east out of Indiana into Ohio a blanket of snow will lay out across much of the Chicago area, travel conditions will deteriorate - the strong northerly winds wrapping around the back-side of the departing low pressure will pull colder air into our area and a band of moderate snow will swing across northern Illinois into northwest Indiana with expected snowfall totals as shown on the chart below prepared by the Chicago National Weather Service Forecast office.
 Snowfall totals will likely range from 6-inches along the Illinois-Wisconsin state line, gradually tapering to 1 to 2-inches in northwest Indiana and in Illinois south of Chicago and Interstate-80.

-O'Hare International Chicago Airport cancelled over 600 flights and about 18 more were cancelled at Midway International Airport.
+O'Hare International Chicago Airport canceled over 1,000 flights and about 60 more were canceled at Midway International Airport.
 For the latest on flights, visit flychicago.com.

 Most airlines are waiving change fees for people, as long as the bought their tickets before Thursday and are traveling over the weekend.
 Check with your airline on the rules to avoid change fees.